EPFL-CePro/eXamc/docs/source/modules/amc/amc_app.rst

 Check open questions for which no points have been awarded
 -----------------------------------------------------------

-i&e is used to check whether all the boxes in a question are empty.
-You can use it to check that you haven't forgotten to correct an open question.
+'empty' is used to check whether all the boxes in a question are empty.
+You can use it to check that an open question has been forgotten.

 From "Data capture" tab

 #.
 Click on the "manual" button.
 #.
 Make sure to select "Scan".
 #.
-Select the settings: i&e.
+Select the settings: empty.
 #.
 Select the first ID of your open question to be checked.
 #.
 Make sure you start checking by being on copy 1 page 1 and click the ">" button to move to the next copy where points are missing.
 #.
 Correct the question and select the box to award the correct number of points.